 Address: 301 S Nassau St, Williamsburg, VA 23185

-Get a real taste of this historic area and treat yourself to some great finds in Artisans’ Shops.
+Get a real taste of this historic area and treat yourself to some great finds in the Artisans’ Shops.

 Shop for locally-made breeches, waistcoats, short gowns, cloaks, petticoats, mitts, caps, decorated straw hats, and fashionable jewelry in Tarpley, Thompson & Company.

-Visit Everything Williamsburg to bring home a piece of historic Colonial Williamsburg with you.
+Visit Everything WILLIAMSBURG to bring home a piece of historic Colonial Williamsburg with you.
 It offers a broad selection of products and souvenirs with the Colonial Williamsburg logo on it.

 Antique lovers should definitely check out John Greenhow Store and Prentis Store for replica dinnerware, Native American crafts, reproduction furniture, pottery, and more.

-To immerse in a memorable riverside getaway, book a room at the stunning KingsMill Resort.
+To immerse yourself in a memorable riverside getaway, book a room at the stunning KingsMill Resort.
 It offers cottages, guest rooms, and condos perfect for family weekends, business trips, romantic getaways, and “The Estate” for luxury retreats.